annashamsili/annashamsili/README.md

 🌱 I’m currently learning Python and Javascript, specifically three.js

-💞️ I’m looking to collaborate on projects with a sociological angle
+💞️ I’m looking to collaborate on projects with a sociological angle, and/or related to CURSOR (cursormag.net)

-📫 Find me on instagram, @yungkubrick
+📫 Find me on instagram, @yungkubrick, or anna@cursormag.net

 <!---